Grab a spoon and some avocados… This hearty Chicken Tortilla-less Soup will have you coming back for seconds!

-- Push chicken breasts to the side (stacking them is okay), add onions, red peppers, jalapenos, taco seasoning, cumin and sea salt.
+- Push chicken breasts to the side (stacking them is okay), add onions, red peppers, jalapenos, taco seasoning, cumin, and salt.
 Stir to combine and cook for 5 minutes or until onion and peppers start to soften.
 Add garlic and cook an additional 30-60 seconds or until fragrant.

 - Add 3 cups broth and crushed tomatoes.
 Bring soup just to a boil then cover and reduce heat to simmer.

 - Cook 20 minutes until vegetables are tender and chicken breasts are cooked through.

 - Remove chicken to a cutting board and allow to cool before shredding with two forks.
 Add additional broth, if needed, to reach desired consistency.